Phil-Ba/CDI-Demo/README.md

 CDI-Demo
 ========

-Demo project to showcase CDI capabilities and unit testing of CDI
+Demo project to showcase CDI capabilities and unit testing of CDI with cdi-unit.